sakshi-23/Pesca3_0.1/README.md

 ###Connectivity Table
  This has the following calculated parameters:

+####Average Path Length
-####Average Path Length- represents the Average of all the paths in the paths table.
+This represents the Average of all the paths in the paths table.
 If 2 paths exist between a given set of nodes,only 1 path is taken under consideration for calculation.
-####Unique S->T (Source to Target) Paths: This gives the total count of paths calculated for every unique combination of source and target
+####Unique S->T (Source to Target) Paths:
+This gives the total count of paths calculated for every unique combination of source and target

+####Expected Paths:
-####Expected Paths: This gives the total count of paths that would be expected for every unique combination of source and target in the calculation.
+This gives the total count of paths that would be expected for every unique combination of source and target in the calculation.
 This parameter is only calculated in case of finding All Nodes Shortest Path and Multi Source Shortest Path Tree.

+####Connectivity -
-####Connectivity: True or false based on if the graph is connected or not.
+True or false based on if the graph is connected or not.
 In case of directed, it needs to be strongly connected.
 This parameter is only calculated in case of finding All Nodes Shortest Path and Multi Shortest Path Tree

 ###View selected paths